 A new chapter of producing traditional wine with green equipment gives hope for a brighter future

-In 2002, the Avetisyan family established the wine production company Kataro, which in 2010 introduced a bottled wine for mass consumption made from Khndoghni (Sireni), a very rare variety of wine grape indigenous to the Hadrut region.
+In 2002, the Avetisyan family established the wine production company Kataro, which in 2010 introduced bottled wine for mass consumption made from Khndoghni (Sireni), a very rare variety of wine grape indigenous to the Hadrut region.
 Annually, the winemaker produced and exported approximately 60,000 bottles of wine overseas.

 In order to expand its production in the Ararat valley, the winemaker decided to invest in energy-efficient bottling equipment made in Italy.